 Is there ever a right way to start off a conversation like this?
 Is it possible to ease into things and then hit people with gut wrenching information?
 How do you deliver such news?
 No one could have guessed that after three years we would be in this position, but alas, we are.
-Catalyst is closing … Read more about Catalyst Christian Church Has Closed.
+We have officially … Read more about So … we closed our church after two and a half years.

 We had large trees in our backyard when I was growing up.
 It seemed like I could walk out into our backyard at any time and pick some fresh fruit off of any one of the dozens of trees.
 In the middle of San Jose, we had fresh stuff all around.
 My favorite was our peach tree.
 And it wasn't because our … Read more about Low Hanging Fruit